Sole Trader vs Self Employed: What’s the Difference?

 So, your Professional Card is in your pocket and your earnings have begun to flow.
 What if you want to convert your EUR into GBP for those trips home?

-Wise Business also gives you local account details for 8+ currencies, including EUR, so you can get paid by Belgian clients hassle-free.
+The Wise Business Advanced plan* in particular also gives you local account details for 8+ currencies, including EUR, so you can get paid by Belgian clients hassle-free.

 What’s more, you can create invoices for free to bill clients, spend easily in Belgium with your Wise Business card, and even earn 0.5% cashback on eligible purchases.